grssnbchr/categorical-spatial-interpolation/analysis/index.md

 ### Clear workspace and install necessary packages {#clear-workspace-and-install-necessary-packages}

-What follows fhere to the section **Load Data** is just my usual
+What follows from here until the section **Load Data** is just my usual
 routine: Detach all packages, remove all variables in the global environment, etc, and then load the packages from the MRAN server (a snapshot from September 1st, 2017).
-With this, I ensure [reproducibility and cross-OS compatibility](https://timogrossenbacher.ch/2017/07/a-truly-reproducible-r-workflow/).
+With this, I ensure [reproducibility and cross-device compatibility](https://timogrossenbacher.ch/2017/07/a-truly-reproducible-r-workflow/).
 I use my [freely available
 template](https://github.com/grssnbchr/rddj-template) for this, with